-The Graduate School is pleased to announce its internal fellowship competition for the 2019-2020 academic year.
+The Graduate School is pleased to announce its internal fellowship competition for students starting in Fall 2020.
 You will be able to apply for these fellowships through our online admissions system (SLATE).
 These awards go through a two-stage process.
 First, you must select during your application that you wish to be considered for nomination by department; second, departments then meet to decide which of their applicants they wish to nominate for the award.
-Departments have to submit their nominations by February 1st 2019.
+Departments have to submit their nominations by February 2020.

 The Jorgensen Fellowship (JF) and the Harriott Fellowship (HF) are available to outstanding young scholars who have been admitted to doctoral programs at the University of Connecticut.
 The Crandall Fellowship (CF) is available to outstanding young scholars who have been admitted to master’s programs at the University.
 These fellowships are intended to recruit and support the most promising students entering graduate programs at the University of Connecticut.
 Recipients of these fellowships will represent the very best applicants to graduate programs at the University.
 In addition, to be eligible for either the HF or CF fellowship, applicants must demonstrate a commitment to enhancing diversity in higher education and/or a commitment to enhancing diversity in their field of study.

 To learn more about our current fellows: Click Here

 These awards consist of a service-free fellowship providing a $20,000 annual stipend (paid monthly, starting in Fall 2019).
 Departments may couple the fellowship with a partial or full assistantship.